mquinteiro/CarND-Advanced-Lane-Lines/writeup_template.md

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Color transforms, gradients or other methods to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+From the first project I lern a lot so I start doing a HSV transforms and removing everithing but I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][imageb]
+You can see images in the mqAdvFindLines.ipynb Jupiter-notetebook and find photos there and in procVideo.py the functions:

+`maskHSVYellowAndWhite
+def doImageProcess(image):
+def procSobel(img,thresh_min = 20,thresh_max = 100):`

+That makes the color filters and also sobel filters.

+That kind of filters are far to be good in the harder challenge or on hi contrast images I have failures, so I decide to train a nural network in order to detect and filter the lines in the images.

 #### 3. Perspective transform.

-To do measurements in the car images we will preform a perspective transform, suposing a plat plane ground.
+To do measurements in the car images we will preform a perspective transform, suposing a plat plane ground, thats is not true and there are some points where it can be detectec, for example in the bridge, the car bounces and it can be detected in the changing length or the lane.

 First I check where is the photo taken and I found it!!!! that it is [here](https://www.google.es/maps/@37.4398602,-122.2485646,3a,75y,321.74h,82.59t/data=!3m6!1e1!3m4!1sDkPzleAWMIFzyiAlx8VPzw!2e0!7i13312!8i6656?hl=en)